Malola2015/planningCourse/assignments/ExtPlanetaryExploration.md

 Define two preferences:

-- ALWAYS the UGV does not go at risk postions (define one or two risks positions in your problem).
+- ALWAYS the UGV does not move to dangerous postions (define one or two dangerous positions in your problem).

 - SOMETIMES the UGV takes a picture in position x = 5 Y = 6.